Hair Transplant Side Effects: What’s Normal and What’s Preventable

 This is the most searched hair transplant side effect and the one that causes the most panic.
 Around 2 to 6 weeks after surgery, you will notice your transplanted hair falling out.
 This is called shock loss and it is a normal biological response.

-- The hair shaft sheds because it has been disturbed by the transplant process
+The hair shaft sheds because it has been disturbed by the transplant process — this is what you see falling out.

-- The root, called the follicle, stays safely under the skin
+The root, called the follicle, stays safely under the skin.
+It is alive and intact throughout the shedding phase.

-- The follicle goes into a resting phase and then begins producing new hair
+The follicle goes into a resting phase (telogen) before beginning to produce new hair — this is part of the normal cycle.

-- Regrowth typically starts between 3 and 4 months after surgery
+Regrowth typically starts between 3 and 4 months after surgery as follicles re-enter the active growth phase.

 Managing Moderate Risks: Folliculitis and Numbness